 As at May 31, 2010

 Greater

 Less than than one

 one year year Yield to

 (amounts in 000's) maturities maturities Total Maturity

 Corporate instruments

 (including guaranteed investment

-certificates) \$ 247 \$ \$ 247
+certificates) \$ 247 \$ \$ 247 -

-The Company did not have any short term investments, marketable securities or other investments at August 31, 2010.
-Certain corporate investments, totalling \$247 thousand at May 31, 2010 have been designated as held-for-trading investments, and have been classified as short-term investments on the consolidated balance sheets.
-These investments are carried at fair value.
+The Company did not have any short term investments, marketable securities or other investments at November 30, 2010.
+Certain corporate investments, totaling \$247 thousand at May 31, 2010 had been designated as held-for-trading investments, and had been classified as short-term investments on the consolidated balance sheets.
+These investments were carried at fair value.